diegoparrilla/sidecart-site/roms.md

   - [Link to ROM](http://roms.sidecart.xyz/Start%20Raiders.STC)

 - **Subhumans LLS**
-  - *Description*: Adventure game featuring the Subhumans.
+  - *Description*: A tool for extracting or 'ripping' data from games or applications on Atari.
   - *Size*: 128 KB
   - [Link to ROM](http://roms.sidecart.xyz/Subhumans%20LLS.stc)